PredixDev/predix-nodejs-starter/README.md

 Refer to the predix-nodejs-starter to configure the UAA client.

 ## Running locally
-Edit the config.json to run locally for your UAA client.
+Edit the config.json to run the application locally for your UAA client.

 Sample :
 ```